annotation/text-fabric/docs/advanced/settings.md

 Developers can create TF-apps by specifying a `config.yaml` with settings.
-These settings will be read, checked, and transformed into configuration data that is read by the app, see `tf.applib.settings.showContext`
+These settings will be read, checked, and transformed into configuration data that is read by the app, see `tf.advanced.settings.showContext`

 See for examples:
 * [bhsa](https://github.com/annotation/app-bhsa/blob/master/code/config.yaml).